 - Go To Trail: Scarecrow

 When it comes to mountain biking in Colorado, Keystone is the place to be.
-With over 100 miles of single track and over 50 trails, Keystone delivers.
-Located in Summit County about 2 hours outside of Denver, you’re most likely not going to be alone, but with so many options on the mountain, you’ll never even notice.
+With over one hundred miles of single track and over fifty trails, Keystone delivers.
+Located in Summit County, about two hours outside of Denver, you’re most likely not going to be alone, but with so many options on the mountain, you’ll never even notice.

 - Vertical: 2,360′ / 720m